tgmitra/staticdb/README.md

 Drag and drop the **/staticdb**,  **/data**, **config.php** and **example.php** (optional) files and directories into your application's directories.
 To use add `require_once( __DIR__ . "/config.php" );` at the top of your controllers to load it into the scope.
 Additionally, as mentioned in example.php use `$staticdb = new \system_base\staticdb(ACCESS_POINT, DATA_DIR_LOCATION, DATA_DIR);`
-where ever you want to use the `statucdb` functions, you may follow the example available in `example.php`
+where ever you want to use the `statucdb` functions, you may follow the examples available in `example.php`

 Also make sure the directory **/data** have necessary write permission.